Total Views

 - AI suggestions delivered as reviewable changes

-- Backend integration with custom LLMs and MCP tooling
+- Custom LLM and MCP tooling integration

-- Pricing starts at $160/month for 100M operation units, with three tiers
+- Pricing: starts at $160/month for 100M operation units, three tiers

-TinyMCE AI Assistant offers:
+TinyMCE AI Assistant — solid but less integrated:

 - Generative AI with pre-written prompts

-- In-editor content rewriting and summarization
+- In-editor rewriting and summarization

 - Custom prompt configuration

-Pricing — The Painful Part
+Round 3: Pricing — The Painful Part

 This is where most SaaS teams get blindsided.
 Let's be specific.

-CKEditor pricing (2026):
+CKEditor pricing (2026)

-Plan | Starting Price |
+Plan | Starting price |

 |---|---|